Imlil, Marrakesh-Safi

 Imlil is the centre of mountain tourism in Morocco due to its unique position.
 From here, 90% of visitors head up to Toubkal, the highest mountain in Morocco.

 Imlil is connected to Asni and Ikkiss by road, and shared taxis and mini buses provide services to them both.
 Asni is the closest town to Imlil and is where the weekly Saturday market is held.

 Imlil as a village is a relatively new creation.
 It was created to cater for the number of tourists pouring through en route to Toubkal.
 The original communities still exist in the valleys around Tamatert, Ait Souka, Tagadirt, Tacheddirt, Acheim, Taourirt n'Ait Mizane, Mzikene and Arhrene.

 Before the advent of mountain tourism, the Imlil area was well known for its walnuts, apples and cherry production.
 While these are still important to the local economy, these have been eclipsed by tourism.
 Both mountain tourists and Moroccans come to Imlil seeking a cool relief from the heat of the Haouz.

-The Film 'Seven years in Tibet' was partly filmed in the village.
+The film Seven Years in Tibet was partly shot in the village.